 Alejandro J. Ganimian is an Assistant Professor of Applied Psychology and Economics at New York University's Steinhardt School of Culture, Education, and Human Development.
-His research employs randomized controlled trials to answer questions that are of interest to both economists and psychologists.
-His current portfolio focuses on three fundamental challenges of school systems in low- and middle-income countries, including: addressing heterogeneity in students' preparation for schooling, improving school management, and developing the skills of first-generation students and those who drop out of school.
-His work has been published in the Review of Educational Research, Comparative Education Review, and the International Journal of Educational Development.
+His research employs randomized controlled trials to answer questions that are of interest to both economists and psychologists studying education.
+His research portfolio focuses on three fundamental challenges of school systems in low- and middle-income countries, including: addressing heterogeneity in students' preparation for schooling, improving school management, and developing the skills of first-generation students and those who drop out of school.
+His work has been published in the American Economic Review, Review of Educational Research, and Comparative Education Review.

 Prior to joining NYU-Steinhardt, Alejandro was a Senior Education Post-Doctoral Fellow at the Abdul Latif Jameel Poverty Action Lab (J-PAL) South Asia in New Delhi, India.
-He has consulted for multiple international organizations, including the Bill & Melinda Gates Foundation, the World Bank, the Inter-American Development Bank, the Grupo de Análisis para el Desarrollo (GRADE), and the Partnership for Educational Revitalization in the Americas (PREAL).
+He has consulted for multiple international organizations, including the Bill & Melinda Gates Foundation, the World Bank, the Inter-American Development Bank, the American Institutes for Research (AIR), the Grupo de Análisis para el Desarrollo (GRADE), and the Partnership for Educational Revitalization in the Americas (PREAL).
 He co-founded Enseñá por Argentina, an effort to recruit the country's top college graduates to teach in schools serving disadvantaged children, and Educar y Crecer, a program that offers remedial education to low-income children in the City and Province of Buenos Aires.
-He is a Non-Resident Fellow at the Inter-American Dialogue.

-Alejandro holds a doctorate in Quantitative Policy Analysis in Education from Harvard University, where he was a fellow in the Multidisciplinary Program in Inequality and Social Policy, a master’s in Educational Research from the University of Cambridge, and a bachelor’s in International Politics from Georgetown University.
+Alejandro holds a doctorate in Quantitative Policy Analysis in Education from Harvard University, where he was a fellow in the Multidisciplinary Program in Inequality and Social Policy, a master’s in Educational Research from the University of Cambridge, where he was a Gates Scholar, and a bachelor’s in International Politics from Georgetown University.